-Inactivity Fee FAQ
+Inactivity Fee FAQs.

 It’s easy to avoid this fee.
 You can keep your membership active by performing transactions on your existing accounts.